 GermProof® protects against MRSA

-Why you should GermProof® your feet and hands before using high traffic gyms and other highly frequented public areas.
+You should GermProof® your feet and hands before using high traffic gyms and other highly frequented public areas, here is why!

 What about fitness gyms, and all the sweaty dumbbells and other high traffic equipment, just swarming with potentially dangerous bacteria?

-More Americans are developing drug-resistant staph infections, known as MRSA, from common, relatively minor foot problems such as cuts, cracks in the skin, athlete’s foot and ingrown toenails, according to the American College of Foot and Ankle Surgeons (ACFAS).
-Foot and ankle surgeons are noting an increase in community-associated MRSA, or methicillin-resistant Staphylococcus aureus.
+More Americans are developing drug-resistant staph infections, known as MRSA, from ordinary, relatively minor foot problems such as cuts, cracks in the skin, athlete's foot and ingrown toenails, according to the American College of Foot and Ankle Surgeons (ACFAS).
+Foot and ankle surgeons are noting an increase in community-associated MRSA or methicillin-resistant Staphylococcus aureus.

 MRSA Linked to Athlete's Foot, Ingrown Toenails